Skip to content

 |

 We don’t like to play favorites, but if we had to choose, we’d definitely choose Easter brunch over Easter dinner.
 Easter brunch feels special, but not overdone, more about the gathering of loved ones and less about elaborate preparations, with the bonus of little ones running around looking for eggs.
-And maybe this year, you can safely get together IRL with your newly-vaccinated friends and family.
-Chances are, it’ll still be an intimate affair — which is what these no-fuss recipes are designed for.
-There’s enough to feed everyone at the table, with plenty of leftovers for the week ahead.
-They’re perfect for those of us whose entertaining skills might be a little bit rusty.
+With these Easter brunch recipes, there’s enough to feed everyone at the table, with plenty of leftovers for the week ahead.
 And they’re bursting with the promise of more flavors and colors from veggies and fruits that are starting to come back into season.

 Here are our favorite Easter brunch recipes that are special, but not fussy, and will feed a small crowd.